zowe/docs-site/docs/user-guide/cli-using-understanding-core-command-groups.md

 ## daemon

 The `daemon` command groups let you perform operations that control the daemon-mode functionality of the Zowe CLI.
-Daemon-mode runs the CLI command processor as a daemon to improve performance.
+Daemon-mode runs the CLI command processor as a background process to improve performance.

 :::note